doodad-labs/svelte-games/README.md

 **Tic Tac Toe** | A classic strategy game where you face off against a bot on a 3x3 grid.
 Aim to get three of your marks in a row (horizontally, vertically, or diagonally) to win. | `svelte-games/TicTacToe.svelte`
 **Snap** | A fast-paced matching game on a 4x4 grid.
 Race against the clock to find and match all pairs of cards before time runs out. | `svelte-games/Snap.svelte`
 **Snake** | A classic arcade game where you control a growing snake.
 Navigate the snake to eat food and grow longer, but avoid colliding with the walls or yourself. | `svelte-games/Snake.svelte`
+**Sudoku** | A challenging logic-based number puzzle.
+Fill a 9x9 grid so that each row, column, and 3x3 subgrid contains all digits from 1 to 9 without repetition. | `svelte-games/Sudoku.svelte`

 ## License